zeeshank1/git-advanced-techniques/README.md

 Understanding how to work with branches is essential for collaborative development.
 This repository covers:

-- Creating and managing branches
+- Creating and managing, merging and performing branch operations.
 - Merging branches back into the main branch
 - Handling merge conflicts
 - Best practices for branch management